CuriousGeekyDude/Platform-Demo/README.md

 # Platform-Demo

 ## About
 This is a primitve platformer demo.
-It only supports walking, jumping on platforms, and not sliding down the slope.
+It only supports walking, jumping on platforms, not sliding down the slope, and the main camera smoothly following the player.

 ### Gameplay mechanics
 The character's movements are managed by the animator.
 In order to avoid sliding down the slope, I had to turn gravity off when the character